 The idea is good, but its real usefulness depends on what you have nearby.
 You can keep an eye on the Trailforks website And if you already register in the application and start marking routes, then more things will appear in the future to your fellow cyclists.

 Find my Edge

-Finally there is the "Find my Edge" function which, although perfectly valid to use at any time perhaps it is in mountain biking where it makes the most sense (because of the potholes, falls, etc.).
+Finally, there is the "Find my Edge" function which, although perfectly valid for use at any time, perhaps makes the most sense in mountain biking (because of potholes, falls, etc.).

 It's much simpler than you might think.
 It simply records the time when the Edge 530 and your mobile phone have lost connection.
 A notification will appear on your phone's display indicating that the Edge has been disconnected, which will also vibrate any smart watch you wear on your wrist to warn you.

-If you select "Last Known Location" in the device options, it will show you on Google Maps where your Edge lost connection with your mobile phone.
+If in the device options you select "Last Known Location" it will show you in Google Maps where your Edge lost connection with the cell phone.

 Just head over there and wait for your phone and the Edge to reconnect.
 What's a scrub area and you can't see it with the naked eye?
 You can have the Edge sound an alarm to help you locate it.